SoftwareAG/cumulocity-agents-linux/README.md

     - libcurl (>= 7.26.0)

     - Systemd (optional, for automatically starting the agent on boot)

+    - LuaSocket (optional, only for the use of CANopen)

 * Build the [Cumulocity C++ library](https://bitbucket.org/m2m/cumulocity-sdk-c) with the default *Makefile* and *common.mk* as *init.mk*.
 * Download the agent source code: